Delivery Requirements and the Settlement Cycle

 ProductStandard Settlement

-Corporate and municipal securities; ETFs; mutual funds via Fund/SERVT+1 (per Rule 15c6-1)
+Corporate and municipal securities; ETFs; mutual funds via Fund/SERVT+1 (per the standard-settlement-cycle rule)

 U.S. Treasury securities, options, savings bondsT+1 (by market convention)